notaryproject/specifications/specs/trust-store-trust-policy.md

  **Authenticity** : Guarantees that the timestamp was issued by a trusted TSA identity.
 Its definition does not include revocation, which is when a trusted TSA is subsequently untrusted because of a compromise.
 It is always enforced when timestamp countersignature verification is triggered.

  **Revocation check** : Guarantees that the TSA identity is still trusted at verification time.
 Events such as key or system compromise can cause a previously trusted TSA identity to become untrusted.
-It is always enforced when timestamp countersignature verification is triggered.
+This check can be skipped by setting the `skipTimestampRevocationCheck` field in trust policy to `true`.

 #### Trust Policy Constraints